Who Was Tupac Shakur?

 "It wasn't just about, oh, you have this cute girl, and this cool guy, they must have been in this — nah, it wasn't that at all.
 It was about survival, and it had always been about survival between us," she said.

-On November 21, 2017, a six-part series, Biography Presents: Who Killed Tupac?, which follows civil rights attorney Benjamin Crump as he conducts an investigation into key theories behind Tupac's 1996 killing, will air on A&E.
+On November 21, 2017, A&E aired the six-part Biography Presents: Who Killed Tupac?, which followed civil rights attorney Benjamin Crump on his investigation into key theories behind Tupac's 1996 killing.

 Poems and Book

 Before Tupac became a rapper, he wrote poetry.
 “The world moves fast and it would rather pass u by / than 2 stop and c what makes you cry," is one verse he wrote as a teenager that would eventually be published in the 2000 book, The Rose that Grew from Concrete.